-Pre-filing Stipulation: Respondent admitted to the misconduct and entered into this stipulation to resolve this matter.
-Respondent's cooperation at this early stage has saved the State Bar significant resources and time.
-(Silva-Vidor v.
-State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)
+Prefiling Stipulation: Respondent admitted to the misconduct and entered into this stipulation fully resolving this matter prior to the filing of disciplinary charges.
+Respondent's cooperation at this early stage will save the State Bar significant resources and time.
+Respondent's cooperation in this regard is a mitigating factor in this resolution (Silva-Vidor v.
+State Bar (1989) 49 Cal.3d 1071, 1079 (where mitigation credit was given for entering into a stipulation as to facts and culpability).)